Select Page

-How would that simple question make you feel?
 Your first response would probably be a thought like, “Wow, she has incredible memory!”
-But afterwards, you’d probably think something like, “If she remembered my grandmother’s health, she must really care about me.”
+But afterward, you’d probably think, “If she remembered my grandmother’s health, she must really care about me.”

 Likely Erin, who just a few weeks prior made you feel valued, cared for, and important.
-Because of that simple interaction—that simple question—you introduce Erin and the investor and they end up striking a deal and delivering massive value to both sides.
+Because of that simple interaction—that simple question—you introduce Erin and the investor, and they end up striking a deal and delivering massive value to both sides.

-If Erin hadn’t made such a strong impression by asking about your grandmother, who knows if she would have been top-of-mind when the opportunity arose.
+If Erin hadn’t made such a strong impression by asking about your grandmother, who knows if she would have been top-of-mind when the opportunity arose?

-Now, here’s the question: What if you could deliver experiences like that to practically everyone in your network, almost every time?
+Now, here’s the question: What if you could deliver experiences like that to practically everyone in your network almost every time?
 What kind of an impact would that have on your relationships?
 Your network?
 Your business?

 The Secret to Supernatural Memory